Frequently Asked Questions

 The Commission is Chaired by a former member of the High Court or the Supreme Court or by a serving member of the High Court.
 The Chairman is appointed by the Chief Justice at the request of the Minister for Housing, Planning and Local Government.
 There are four ex officio members:

-- The Clerk of Dáil Éireann
+- the Clerk of the Dáil (Mr Peter Finnegan), and

-- The Clerk of Seanad Éireann
+- the Clerk of the Seanad (Mr Martin Groves).

 The Secretariat to the Commission is provided by the Office of the Ombudsman.